 Hermes Arriola

-a week agoAs we were wandering Intramuros, my wife wanted to take a peek into a restaurant and I said why?
+a month agoAs we were wandering Intramuros, my wife wanted to take a peek into a restaurant and I said why?
 I don’t want to go here.
 And she was all… let’s just look!
 And then we went in and I was glad to be wrong for the first time in my life.
 My wife decided that day that she didn’t want to leave me because I admitted defeat.
 She decided not to devour me that day.
 It was great seeing Spanish architecture.
 It was unlike anything we’ve seen at that time period.
 We would love to visit Vigan one day.

 Patrick Trinidad

-a month agoThere really should be no excuses to visit this place.
+2 months agoThere really should be no excuses to visit this place.
 Every Filipino should go to this place to understand a part of our culture and tradition.
 While really not a real Spanish colonial house (built in the 80’s), the feel and experience while walking along the carpeted floors is truly authentic.
 The furnitures , from the largest aparador to the smallest trinket, are truly impressive!
 I wouldn’t mind going back here (for just ₱75!) and bring friends and be proud of our heritage!